Clergy

 Priests can make a mileage claim from the parish for all mileage undertaken on parish or diocesan business.
 A log of journeys undertaken should be maintained and filed in support of the claim.
 Like all finance records supporting the expenditure of the parish, these should be retained for six years.

-Care should be taken to ensure that the HMRC mileage allowances are observed - up to 10,000 the current reimbursement rate is 45p per mile.
-Over 10,000 per tax year this reduced to 25p per mile.
+Care should be taken to ensure that the HMRC mileage allowances are observed: up to 10,000 miles, the current reimbursement rate is 45p per mile.
+Over 10,000 miles per tax year, this reduced to 25p per mile.
 Motorcycle and bicycle rates differ and are published on the HMRC website.

 Clergy Car Loan